 2. Going for a generic name

-Going for a generic name such as Natural Cosmetics is a low-risk, low-reward approach.
-Indeed, you won’t expose yourself to any bad first impression and you’ll gain visibility by being bang-on descriptive about the attributes of your product but you also won’t be able to create a special hook from the consumer or to generate identification.
+Going for a generic name such as Natural Cosmetics is a low-risk, low-rewards approach.
+Indeed, you won’t expose yourself to any bad first impression and you’ll gain visibility by being bang-on descriptive about your products attributes but you also won’t be able to create a special hook from the consumer or to generate identification.
 We suggest to always try to go a little bit further than simply being generic and show personality and character through your naming process.
 Afterall, your brand name could end up itself being induced in the generic realm, like Zodiac, Jacuzzi, Kleenex or Q-tips.

 3. Endless names

 Long company or brand names are harder to remember, to write and to connect with.
 This is a no go, pure and simple.
 Plus, long names are a problem for digital marketers as characters limits are set for online domains registrations, SEA campaigns and social media postings.
 You also don’t want your public to start abbreviating your name, it is not a good look.
 Keep it short.

 A name void of meaning for its creator is just… sad.
 Aim for a name that sounds good, create a consensus internally and more importantly, that resonates within the soul of the whole team behind it.
 It needs to encapsulate, in a few letters, the scope and values your company claims to represent.
 Here’s a few great examples to follow: Verizon (a mix of Veritas, latin for truth and horizon), Reebok (running and training manufacturer, named after a speedy African Antilope), Sharp (The Japanese manufacturer is named after its first-ever product designed in 1915: an ever-sharp pencil).

 We already briefly touched on that issue in mistake number 3 but we really want to make it clear here: the naming process needs to put simplicity as one of its cornerstones.
 You want your name to roll off the tongue rather than creating confusion as per how to write or pronounce it.